moveslikejaekyu/Portfolio/README.md

 2. ### Jargon

-FREQAUENT & IMPORTANT WORDS WHICH ARE USED IN Cybersecurity'S WORK.
+Frequent & Important words which are used in Cybersecurity'S Work.

  * _Anonymous_.- a decentralized international hacktivist group that is widely known for its various DDoS cyber attacks against several governments, government institutions and government agencies, corporations, and the Church of Scientology.

  * _API_.- Abbreviation for application programming interface: a way ofcommunicating with a particular computer program or internet service.

- * _Classifier_. - THE CODE WHICH IS CLASSIFYING THNGS WITH STANDARDS
+ * _Classifier_. - The Code which is classifying things with standards

  * _Cyberattack_.- An attempt by hackers to damage or destroy a computer network or system.